ofgokce/Eunt/README.md

 In registering keep in mind that not all routes need to be registered, only strict rules such as a tab bar controller's roots or a navigation bar's root need to be registered.
 Also if you have a view controller that you want it to be opened strictly in a navigation controller, that needs to be registered also.
 Otherwise the view controller will be presented.

-The parents need to conform "RoutableOwner" protocol.
+The parents need to conform either "Navigator" or "Tabber" protocol, according to their function.

 ```swift
 struct MapRegistrar: Registrar {